jakobzhao/geog371/labs/lab03/readme.md

 }
 ```

-While `fillColor` and `fillOpacity` properties for the fill; `weight`, `opacity`, `color`, and `dashArray` properties for the border.
+While `fillColor` and `fillOpacity` properties are for the fill; `weight`, `opacity`, `color`, and `dashArray` properties are for the border.

-### 3.3 Set style option for the GeoJSON
+### 3.3 Set style option

-The final step is to set the style option for the neighborhoods layer GeoJSON.
-Find the Add Neighborhoods Polygons block of code and modify it to include the style option.
-Set style equal to style to run the style function when the GeoJSON is create.
-Below shows the code of adding the county polygons to the map.
+The final step is to set the style option for the county layer.
+Below shows the code of adding the county polygons to the map, and also applying the style.

 ```js
 // Add Neighborhood Polygons